 Go back to the Bluehost tab in your browser and select the basic plan.

 Now it’s time to choose your domain!
 Don’t worry, you won’t be charged extra for this as it comes free with your Bluehost basic package.
+After clicking “Select” on the cheapest basic plan, you’ll see a “Sign Up Now” screen like this:

 The domain name is the part that goes between the “www.” and the “.com” in your new blog’s web address.
 It’s also the name of your blog, your brand and your new company so choose wisely.
+If you need help, click the little chat button on the bottom left of your screen, send me a message and I’ll help you choose a name.

-Time to pay!
 With the Goats On The Road discount you won’t pay more than $106.20 USD today and that will keep your blog running for 3 whole years.
 You’ll have to fill out all of your new account information now.
 It’s quick and easy and they don’t ask for anything too personal aside from your credit card info 🙂

 Further down on the page you’ll have to confirm the package that you chose.
 Here, make sure the cheapest one is chosen (Basic 36 Month $2.95/mo).
 If you want to start by just paying for 12 months at first, go for it.
 Totally up to you, but you’ll spend more / month if you choose a shorter plan and let’s be honest, you’re going to be a pro blogger for many years to come!